 It won’t necessarily be 100% perfect (it never will be), but it takes us closer to it, particularly if you also take into other tips below.

 2. Speak in well-lit areas to enable easier lip reading

 Lip reading is a big part of understanding what is said for deaf and hard of hearing people.
 But the only way that can work is:

 - you are facing each other face-to-face as mentioned above

 - the area you’re in is not dark

 Being in public spaces with dark lighting is a huge turn-off.
 Some bar owners, restaurant owners and the likes may think that it sets the mood, but frankly, it makes thing very difficult for anyone who needs to lipread.

 And lack of communication and buzz in a dark room is not necessarily a good mood to create, so I’m pretty sure we can all survive without darkened rooms.

-Regardless of this, lipreading does not make things immediately better.
-It’s part of many other clues that allows d/Deaf people to understand what you are saying.
+Regardless of this, lip reading does not make things immediately better.
+It’s part of many other clues that allows deaf people to understand what you are saying.